 The time spent commuting to and from work impacts our quality-of-life.
 When more time is spent in the car it means less time spent with our families, our friends, or other important priorities.
 Currently 54% of our motorists spend 20 minutes or more commuting.
 In addition, a worker wastes an average of about 23 hours a year stuck in rush-hour traffic.
 Reducing the commute time is imperative!
 I’ll focus on creating jobs here in the county, improving highway conditions, and making carpooling and public transportation more accessible and reduce commute times and traffic.

-I support Sustain VC, but where you live is just as important as what job you have.
+Where you live is just as important as what job you have.
 They go hand and hand.
 Historically part of the American Dream is to own a house.
 In Ventura County only 29% of families can afford a house and this means that they commute to a cheaper location or squeeze into a space too small for their needs.
 Currently we have a very low vacancy rate of 2.5% of our multifamily rentals and have an extremely high average monthly rent of $1,719.
 As Supervisor, I’ll work to replace old housing stock that falls out of use or is converted to their purposes and find innovative ways to create more affordable housing options for our families.

 Educating our children should be one of our most important priorities.
 We need to continue to support our school districts to ensure that we have a strong public school system.
 As Supervisor, I’ll encourage our schools to focus on Science, Technology, Engineering, Arts, and Math (STEAM) to prepare students for the 21st college and job market.
 Even though many of the core jobs in Ventura County will stay the same, how we do them continues to change.
 We need to be the leaders of that change.